prioritizr/prioritizr/docs/news/index.md

 ### Documentation updates

-- Update publication record vignette.
+- Update *Publication record* vignette.
 - Update
   [`add_gap_portfolio()`](https://prioritizr.net/reference/add_gap_portfolio.md)
   documentation to note that it only works for problems with binary